Simba Simulation: The Effect of Feedback Physics on Matter Distribution in the Cosmic Web: Introduction

 \section{Introduction}

-The "missing baryon problem" describes the observational deficit of the cosmic baryon density parameter, $\Omega_b$, observed in the low-redshift universe when compared to early-time measurements from cosmic microwave background (CMB) studies (e.g., \citealt{Planck_2016, Planck_Collab:2020}) as well as Big Bang Nucleosynthesis constraints from light element abundances \citep{Steigman:2010,Cooke:2024}. \cite{Fukugita:1998} noted that a mere 10\% of the universe's baryonic matter is found in galaxies as stars or interstellar medium (ISM) gas, with the majority existing in a state of diffuse, ionized intergalactic medium well outside of observed galaxies.
+The ``missing baryon problem'' describes the observational deficit of the cosmic baryon density parameter, $\Omega_b$, observed in the low-redshift universe when compared to early-time measurements from cosmic microwave background (CMB) studies (e.g., \citealt{Planck_2016, Planck_Collab:2020}) as well as Big Bang Nucleosynthesis constraints from light element abundances \citep{Steigman:2010,Cooke:2024}. \cite{Fukugita:1998} noted that a mere 10\% of the universe's baryonic matter is found in galaxies as stars or interstellar medium (ISM) gas, with the majority existing in a state of diffuse, ionised intergalactic medium well outside of observed galaxies.

-This issue was extensively studied in both theory and observations in the 2000s, as exemplified in the works by, e.g., \cite{Fukugita:2004, Cen:2006, Bregman:2007}.
-The pioneering simulation study conducted by \cite{Cen:1999} identified the warm-hot intergalactic medium (WHIM) as a potential reservoir for the elusive baryons.
-Detecting the WHIM presents a significant challenge since it is not sufficiently hot to significantly emit X-rays and not sufficiently cool to allow for radio emissions.
-Subsequent works (e.g., \citealt{Kang:2005, Dave:2001, Kravtsov:2002, Kang:2007, Tornatore:2010, Hong:2014}) revealed that the production of such WHIM was related to so-called ``baryonic effects", especially gas shock heating from gravitational collapse, and galactic feedback.
+This issue was extensively studied in both theory and observation in the 2000s, as exemplified in the works by \cite{Fukugita:2004, Cen:2006, Bregman:2007}.
+The pioneering simulation study conducted by \cite{Cen:1999} identified the warm-hot intergalactic medium (WHIM) as a potential reservoir for the missing baryons.
+Detecting the WHIM presents a significant challenge since it is not sufficiently hot to emit X-rays significantly and not sufficiently cool to allow for radio emissions.
+Subsequent works (e.g., \citealt{Kang:2005, Dave:2001, Kravtsov:2002, Kang:2007, Tornatore:2010, Hong:2014}) revealed that the production of such WHIM was related to so-called ``baryonic effects'', especially gas shock heating from gravitational collapse and galactic feedback.

-Simultaneously, various observational efforts are undertaken to locate the missing baryons.
-Guided by predictions from simulations \citep{Cen:2001, Yoshikawa:2003, Cen:2006a, Hallman:2007, Dave:2010, Oppenheimer:2012}, Lyman-$alpha$ absorption and O VI absorption have been utilized in attempts to detect the presence of the WHIM \citep{Fang:2002, Bregman:2007, Prochaska:2017, Stocke:2013, Nicastro:2018, Kovacs:2019}, alongside using the Sunyaev-Zel'dovich (SZ) effect \citep{Shao:2011, Ferraro:2016, Chiu:2018, deGraaff:2019}.
-Despite these comprehensive observation efforts, by 2019, 20\% of baryons remained undetected.
+Simultaneously, various observational efforts are made to locate the missing baryons.
+Guided by predictions from simulations \citep{Cen:2001, Yoshikawa:2003, Cen:2006a, Hallman:2007, Dave:2010, Oppenheimer:2012}, Lyman-$\alpha$ absorption and OVI absorption have been utilised in attempts to detect the presence of the WHIM \citep{Fang:2002, Bregman:2007, Prochaska:2017, Stocke:2013, Nicastro:2018, Kovacs:2019}, alongside the use of the Sunyaev-Zel'dovich (SZ) effect \citep{Shao:2011, Ferraro:2016, Chiu:2018, deGraaff:2019}.
+Despite these comprehensive observational efforts, by 2019, 20\% of baryons remained undetected.